blinkletter/Chem4410/_build/html/_sources/Lessons/Lesson_04.md

 ## 4.3 Assignment \#4

-The following assignment is to be submitted via moodle before the Friday meeting.
+The following assignment is to be submitted via moodle before Friday (there is no meeting this friday).

 ### The Instructions
 This section describes the **activity** that you are to perform for the assignment.
 Do the following&hellip;